 By Frank Rotering | May 21, 2018

 For those of us who are deeply concerned about the GHG crisis, an extremely useful YouTube channel is that of Peter Sinclair.
-In his “Climate Denial Crock of the Week” series, which comprises 92 high-quality videos, he calmly demolishes the cherry-picking, illogic, and plain stupidity of those who dismiss this mounting disaster.
+In his “Climate Denial Crock of the Week” series he calmly demolishes the cherry-picking, illogic, and plain stupidity of those who dismiss this mounting disaster.
 He admirably achieves what his channel promises: “Knocking down the nonsense of Climate denial”.

 Unfortunately, confirming that a problem exists doesn’t fix it.
 To achieve this, the full range of available solutions – what the IPCC calls the “solutions space” – must be carefully examined in order to formulate a rational action plan.
 Sinclair doesn’t do this.
 Instead he fixates on energy renewables and efficiencies on the apparent assumption that these measures will suffice.

 In proceeding in this manner he is following a well-trodden path.
 The IPCC, the Potsdam Institute, most of the mainstream media, progressives, environmentalists, and many others have concluded that the crisis is real and serious, but all have jumped to the conclusion that improved efficiencies are the primary or only answer.
 A comprehensive solutions analysis is universally omitted.

 In this post I examine this standard approach.
 One of my key conclusions is that, despite Sinclair’s usage, “climate denial” is a grossly misleading term.
 It implies that there is a single form of denial with respect to the GHG crisis when there are in fact two: problem denial and solutions denial.
 Sinclair, the IPCC, etc. effectively refute the first, but they are blind to the second.
 This blindness, which prevents potential solutions from even being considered, is a major reason that the poles are now melting and the Keeling curve continues its skyward trajectory.